-Las Vegas has very few native-born residents, but you might find a greater share of natives at Born and Raised, a sports bar with a devotion to the Runnin' Rebels, UNLV's well-known men's basketball team.
+Las Vegas has very few native-born residents, but you might find a greater share of natives at Born and Raised, a sports bar with a devotion to the Runnin' Rebels, UNLV's well-known men's basketball team, and the Golden Knights, Las Vegas' new hockey team.
 The owners of B.A.R. wanted to create a real local hangout, so if you'd like to get some true Vegas vibe, this is the place.
-The wide-ranging menu features such tasty dishes as the Dirty Martini Deviled Eggs, made with green olives and vodka, and Guinness Bratwurst bites baked in puff pastry.
-With locations both on and off the Strip, Born and Raised gives visitors a taste of what a local Las Vegas sports bar is like and a chance to root for the Rebels in their home city.
+The wide-ranging menu features such tasty dishes as the Guinness Bratwurst bites baked in puff pastry, taquitos, wings, poutine and ahi poke.
+With locations both on and off the Strip, Born and Raised gives visitors a taste of what a local Las Vegas sports bar is like and a chance to root for the Rebels and Golden Knights in their home city.

 Beer Park at Paris gives guests plenty of TVs to watch the game on, plus a great view of the Las Vegas Strip and the Fountains of Bellagio.
 Offering over 100 beer options, with 36 beers on tap and a large selection of handcrafted cocktails, sports fans will have no shortage of drink options available while they take in the game.
 The menu features every kind of popular sports bar food, from chili-cheese fries to burgers.
 Picnic tables add a park-like feeling, along with a grassy area that comes complete with games like giant Jenga, pool and darts--during half-time, sports fans won't have any trouble finding something to do while waiting for the game to start.
 With dozens of hi-def TVs all around Beer Park, when the game does come on, it's easy to settle in, order up some beer and food and cheer on your team in style.

-A popular spot with soccer fans, this popular 24-hour British pub (which also has a second location at 4755 Spring Mountain Road) serves some of the best food in town.
+A popular spot with soccer fans, this popular 24-hour British pub (which also has a second location at 4755 Spring Mountain Road) serves hearty food and plenty of beers.
 Famous for its homemade chicken fingers, the restaurant is also known for serving some of the best fish & chips this side of London as well as one of Las Vegas' most succulent burgers--the 1/2 pound British Burger with bacon, lettuce, tomato and your choice of Stilton, cheddar, American or Swiss cheese.
 Visitors can catch all the big games while drinking one of 30 beer selections on tap.
 Guests can even drink with their dog, as pets are welcome at the Tropicana location's fenced patio.